Soft matter: Polymers

 Polymers are large molecules composed of repeating subunits whose characteristics are governed by their environment and composition.
 Polymers encompass synthetic plastics, natural fibers and rubbers, and biological proteins.
-Polymer research finds applications in nanotechnology, and from materials science and drug delivery to protein crystallization.
+Polymer research finds applications in nanotechnology, from materials science and drug delivery to protein crystallization.

 Foams

 Foams consist of a liquid or solid through which a gas has been dispersed to form cavities.
 This structure imparts a large surface-area-to-volume ratio on the system.
 Foams have found applications in insulation and textiles, and are undergoing active research in the biomedical field of drug delivery and tissue engineering.
+Foams are also used in automotive for water and dust sealing and noise reduction.

 Gels

-Gels consist of non-solvent-soluble 3D polymer scaffolds, which are covalently or physically cross-linked, that have a high-solvent content ratio.
-Research into functionalizing gels that are sensitive to mechanical and thermal stress, as well as solvent choice, have given rise to diverse structures with characteristics such as shape-memory, or the ability to bind guest molecules selectively and reversibly.
+Gels consist of non-solvent-soluble 3D polymer scaffolds, which are covalently or physically cross-linked, that have a high solvent/content ratio.
+Research into functionalizing gels that are sensitive to mechanical and thermal stress, as well as solvent choice, has given rise to diverse structures with characteristics such as shape-memory, or the ability to bind guest molecules selectively and reversibly.